Banff Mountain Film Competition

 The Banff Centre Mountain Film and Book Festival is a programming-driven, competitive event bringing the best films and books on mountains and the spirit of adventure from around the world to the mountain town of Banff, Alberta.
 The Festival provides an opportunity for filmmakers and writers to meet and exchange ideas.

-The 2023 Banff Mountain Film Competition is now open!
+The 2023 Banff Mountain Film Competition is now closed.

 For full information on the film competition visit our FilmFreeway page.